corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 }
 ```

-You literally cannot dereference an `Option` without acknowledging the `None` case.
+You literally **cannot** dereference an `Option` without acknowledging the `None` case.
-Whole categories of pager-duty incidents disappear.
+Whole categories of pager-duty incidents disappear. 😆

-### Data Races That `-race` Didn't Catch
+### `-race` Won't Catch All Data Races

-`go test -race` is a great tool, but it's a runtime detector, it only finds races that *actually execute* during your tests.
+`go test -race` is a great tool, but it's a runtime detector, it only finds races that *actually execute* during testing.
 Mutating a map from two goroutines without a lock compiles fine in Go and only blows up in production under load.

 In Rust, sharing mutable state across threads requires types that implement `Send` and `Sync`.
 Try to share a plain `HashMap` between threads and **the program does not compile**.
 You're forced to wrap it in an `Arc<Mutex<...>>`, an `Arc<RwLock<...>>`, or use a channel.
-That race condition becomes a type error. [^races]
+That means a race condition becomes a type error. [^races]

-Paul Dix has been very candid about what motivated the InfluxDB 3.0 rewrite, and the data-race story is right at the top:
+In our interview, Paul Dix has been very candid about what motivated the InfluxDB Go to Rust rewrite:

 > [The main benefit is] fearless concurrency &mdash; eliminating data races essentially, which we had before.
 Really gnarly bugs in version 1 of Influx due to that.
 >
 > &mdash; Paul Dix, Founder & CTO, InfluxData, on [Rust in Production](/podcast/s01e01-influxdata?t=55%3A40)

-[^races]: Rust's type system doesn't catch all data races, but types that truly can't be shared between threads without synchronization won't compile.
+[^races]: To be fair, Rust's type system doesn't catch all data races, but types that truly can't be shared between threads without synchronization won't compile.
 You can still have logic bugs in your synchronization, but you won't have the kind of "oh no, I forgot to lock this" that often leads to silent data corruption.

 ### Composable Error Handling

-`if err != nil { return err }` is fine for a while.
+`if err != nil { return err }` is fine... for a while.
 After a few years, you notice three things:

 1. The boilerplate dilutes the actual logic of your function.
-2. Wrapping with `fmt.Errorf("doing X: %w", err)` is a discipline rule, not a compiler rule.
-It's easy to drop context on the floor.
+2. Wrapping with `fmt.Errorf("doing X: %w", err)` is an exercise in discipline.
+If you forget, you leave valuable context on the floor.
 3. Sentinel errors via `errors.Is`/`errors.As` work, but the compiler doesn't tell you when you forgot to handle a new variant.

 It's worth being honest about the counter-argument here, since it came up in the [Lobste.rs thread](https://lobste.rs/s/g44oeq/rust_vs_go_hands_on_comparison) on my Shuttle article: experienced Go developers point out that `errcheck` and `golangci-lint` catch most of the "forgot to handle the error" cases in practice, and that explicit `if err != nil` is *easier to read* than dense `?` chains.
-Both points are fair, and the explicit style is a deliberate cultural value, not an accident:
+Both points are fair, and the explicit style is a deliberate cultural value:

 > I think that error handling should be explicit, this should be a core value of the language.
 >
 > — Peter Bourgon, [GoTime #91](https://changelog.com/gotime/91), quoted in Dave Cheney's [Zen of Go](https://dave.cheney.net/2020/02/23/the-zen-of-go)

-My take is that lints are an opt-in safety net you have to remember to set up, while Rust's `Result<T, E>` is the type signature itself, there's no way to forget.
-The boilerplate-vs-readability tradeoff is more genuinely subjective.

-In Rust:
+I would agree with that, even in Rust.
+In my mind, `?` is also explicit.
+At least I don't know anyone who's worked with Rust for any length of time and wouldn't consider `?` to be a clear signal that a function can fail.
+The "boilerplate-vs-readability" tradeoff is quite subjective.

+In Rust, you'd put all the error variants into one place and let the type system handle the conversion:

 ```rust
 #[derive(Debug, thiserror::Error)]